-Queering social categorization: The effect of binary measurements on categorical perception and perception of binary gender (Extremely provisional title)
+Queering social categorization: The effect of binary measurements on categorical perception and perception of binary gender ( provisional title)

 In encounters with others, people tend to ascribe social categories to them (Bodenhausen et al., 2012).
 The process and consequence of social categorization, and particularly categorization of gender, has been extensively investigated by social psychologists.
 Recently, these experimental insights have begun to be informed and problematized by insights from post-structuralism and queer theory (e.g. Morgenroth et al., 2020; Hyde et al., 2018).
 According to post-structural thinkers like Focault and Butler, gender is socially constructed and continually re-created in social interactions.
 This suggests that when researchers measure perception of gender of faces, how they allow participants to respond have the potential to communicate ideas about gender.
 In other words, experiments where participants judge gender could be seen as so many instances where gender is recreated.
 Here, we use queer theory as a lens to examine the research on gender categorization, leading to a proposal of two studies to investigate 1) what gender categorization might look like when responses are not restricted to a gender binary and 2) how such responses might themselves shape participants categorization of gender.